-Devices that can automatically be identified by TVersity and have been tested to work:
+The following are devices that can automatically be identified by TVersity Media Server and Screen Server and have been tested to work:

-- TVersity also supports many legacy devices (Digital Media Renderers like DLink DSM family of devices and others) that are too old to mention but are listed in the device list section of the GUI
+TVersity Media Server and Screen Server also support many legacy devices (Digital Media Renderers like DLink DSM family of devices and others) that are too old to mention but are listed in the device list section of the GUI

-More broadly speaking TVersity supports the following families of devices and applications:
+More broadly speaking TVersity Media Server and Screen Server support the following families of devices and applications:

 UPnP / DLNA Devices - Devices supporting the UPnP AV / DLNA standard (which is the de-facto standard for connecitivity between devices in the digital home).
 This includes devices like networked TVs, DVDs, Stereo Receivers, Digital Media Adapters/Receivers, Mobile Phones, Satellite and Cable set-top-boxes and more.

 Web enabled Devices - Devices with a web browser (XHTML-MP or WAP 2.0) and media streaming or downloading capabilities like Mobile Phones, PDAs, the Sony PSP, and more.